ami-amai/dotfiles-xfce4/README.md

 # XFCE4 dotfiles
-Just copy hidden and Wallpaper folders in $HOME folder.
+Just copy all in $HOME folder.
-Theme from themes/ and Icons from icons/ also copy to /usr/share/themes and /usr/share/icons if u want see themes in root.
+Also u can copy theme and icons to /usr/share/themes and /usr/share/icons for root.

 ![Screenshot](/Screen.png)